Colors and Insignia

 Three insignia are of major importance to the battalion.
 The Coat of Arms is a proud symbol of the unit’s history and identity.
 The Shoulder Sleeve Insignia of the 34th Infantry Division and the 442nd Regimental Combat Team mark important milestones in the 100th’s history.

 The leaf, helmet and motto on the Coat of Arms all have specific references to Hawaii.
 The leaf is that of an ape plant, a species of taro, which symbolizes protection in Hawaiian culture.
 The helmet, crested and adorned with yellow feathers, is that of a native Hawaiian chieftain, symbolizing strength and valor.
 Infantry colors of blue and white are the background colors.
-Approved by the men at Camp McCoy in 1942, the initial design was rejected by the U.S. Army Institute of Heraldry and replaced with a red dagger and the motto, “Be of Good Cheer.”
+Approved by the men at Camp McCoy in 1942, the initial design was rejected by the U.S. Army Institute of Heraldry and replaced with a red dagger and the motto, “Be of Good Courage.”
 Colonel Turner fought successfully to preserve the battalion’s original choice.

 The 34th Infantry Division’s Shoulder Sleeve Insignia features a red steer skull superimposed over a black, Mexican water jug called an olla.
 Designed in 1917 during World War I, the insignia evokes the 34th’s training grounds at Camp Cody, New Mexico.
 As the first U. S. Division deployed to Europe in World War II, the 34th received its nickname from the German troops they encountered, who called the division, “Red Devils” and “Red Bulls.”
 Related to the Distinctive Unit Insignia, the Shoulder Sleeve Insignia, or “Combat Patch,” is worn on the shoulder of a soldier’s uniform and used for battlefield and command identification.
 In 1943, after little more than a month spent in combat attached to the 34th, the men of the 100th were presented with the Shoulder Sleeve Insignia of the Red Bulls.
 General Charles Ryder, the 34th Division commander, personally distributed the patches as a show of his respect and high regard for the men.